 Method 2: Making a Charger

-If you think that the first method isn’t for you, then we have come up with another way.
+If you think the first method isn’t for you, we have devised another way.

 However, this method needs a lot of calculation and physical work.